Minimal scenario facet Bell inequalities for multi-qubit states: Three-Qubit generalized GHZ states

-One question may now arise that for this particular measurement settings, we are getting the expression of optimal violation which is a monotonic function of $\mathcal{C}$.
-If we choose other measurement settings, will this type of relation emerge?
-To answer this question, let us consider a general measurement settings as below,
+Therefore, it is evident that as long as the state is entangled, {\it i.e.} $\alpha$ and $\beta$ are not zero, the generalized GHZ states will violate the facet Bell inequality.
+This proves our claim.
+We numerically optimize over all measurement settings and find that the maximum value of $I_B$ for the GHZ state is $2\sqrt{2}$.
+Hence, $2\sqrt{2}$ may be the maximum possible violation achieved by the GHZ state for the facet Bell inequality.
+For this measurement setting stated above, we notice that the violation of a generalized GHZ state changes monotonically with entanglement.
+Hence, the more entangled a generalized GHZ state is, the more will be the violation of the facet Bell inequality for this particular measurement setting.\\ One question may now arise that for this particular measurement setting, we are getting the expression of violation which is a monotonic function of $\mathcal{C}$.
+If we choose other measurement setting, will this type of relation emerge?
+To answer this question, let us consider a general measurement setting as below,

 With these measurement settings we get